routingrocks/docs/content/knowledge-base/Setup-and-Getting-Started/Linux-for-networking-quick-start-cheatsheet.md

 weight: 20
 toc: 4
 ---
 Using Linux for networking completely unifies the network stack.
 The switch from traditional networking operating systems is easy and can be done with existing skill sets.</br> This handy cheat sheet is a quick reference as you learn and use NVIDIA® Cumulus® Linux.
-It features the most common native Linux, as well as Cumulus NVUE, commands with explanations on how to use them.
+It features the most common native Linux, as well as Cumulus NVUE commands with explanations on how to use them.

 ## Common Linux Commands